goldie-lin/dotfiles/README.md

 A sample of font configurations for URxvt, included font, font-size, With regard to the font, I preferred the bitmap fonts, like the Terminus.
-Additionally, I mixed the CJK and the english fonts, e.g., Terminus + AR PL UMing (文鼎明體).
+Additionally, I mixed the CJK and the english fonts, e.g., Terminus + AR PL UMing (文鼎明體) + Hanazono MinCho (花園明朝體).
 See the file content for more details.

 Please copy to home directory and edit it to choose font-size suited with your display resolution and [ppi](https://en.wikipedia.org/wiki/Pixel_density).